by Debra Johnson, Published May 05, 2013

 Green chemistry, also called sustainable chemistry, is a philosophy of chemical research and engineering that encourages the design of products and processes that eliminate or minimize the use and generation of hazardous substances.
 Through green chemistry, environmentally benign alternatives to current materials and technologies can be systematically introduced across all types of manufacturing to promote a more environmentally and economically sustainable future.

 The Jean Dreyfus Boissevain Lectures grant also provides a total of $9,000 in research awards, to be divided between two EMU chemistry undergraduate students.
 The award recipients are Chris Friebe and Yuan Ross, who will work full time on research projects throughout the summer semester alongside their research mentors.

 The Jean Dreyfus Boissevain Lectures are the cornerstone event for the Summer Science Research Initiative, a series of supplemental activities for science and technology students who are on campus working on research projects with their faculty mentors during the summer months.

 "The purpose of the summer program is to create a community of scholars (both faculty and students) to share their ideas and get to know each other during a series of events such as general science lectures, laboratory tours and resume-building workshops," said Harriet Lindsay, professor in the chemistry department at Eastern.

 This year's Science Research Initiative program will run from mid-May to mid-July.
 The Summer Science Research Initiative is sponsored by the College of Arts and Sciences and by the chemistry and biology departments.
-For more information about this program, please contact Harriet Lindsay at email@example.com.
-Please visit the The Camille and Henry Dreyfus Foundation homepage to read more about the organization.
+For more information about this program, please contact Harriet Lindsay at email@example.com or visit the The Camille and Henry Dreyfus Foundation homepage.